tc39/notes/es8/2017-05/may-23.md

 MM echoes: let's take a look at other languages.

-KMR: There are many results for signbit in Apple codebase
+KM: There are many results for signbit in Apple codebase

 WH: How many of them are bugs?

-KMR: Need to answer these questions:
+KM: Need to answer these questions:

 https://tc39.github.io/proposal-Math.signbit/Math.signbit.html#alts